Skip to main content

 Travellers both permanently disembarking in New Zealand, and those transiting New Zealand will need to complete an arrival declaration by the first port of arrival in New Zealand.

-You can complete your declaration using either the digital NZTD, or a paper arrival declaration (NZTD paper declaration [Maritime]).
+You can complete your declaration using either online at New Zealand Traveller Declarationthe digital NZTD, or a by completing the paper arrival declaration form: NZTD paper declaration [Maritime] (PDF, 1.8 MB)

 Note: The copy of the NZTD paper declaration (Maritime) provided on this webpage is a sample only and cannot be printed out and presented to Customs or MPI staff.